 - Hover over the Photos App sidebar where it says Import.
-Your iPhone or iPad may simply be hidden.
+Your iPhone or iPad may only be hidden.
 When you hover, if it says show, click on that.
 If you still don’t see it, try going to the View menu and choose Import

 - Open iTunes and wait for the phone to come up.
 Then eject the phone.
 I had Photos running in the background, and as soon as I ejected it from iTunes it showed up in Photos

 - Select the View menu in Photos then choose Devices.
 Look for your iPhone there and select it

 - Check if there is a pop-up on your device to “trust this computer.”
-Select “Yes” in order for your device to connect via the Lightning connector cable to your Mac
+Select “Yes” for your device to connect via the Lightning connector cable to your Mac

 - On Import options, uncheck Enable camera uploads for and under Sync options, uncheck Photos from iPhoto

 - My workaround is to use Image Capture instead of Photos App.
 Image capture, for whatever reason, sees my iPhone and then I just copy all photos from my iPhone over to my Mac

 - Check that there are no other users logged into your Mac.
 If so, log out of those users and then try again.
 You may need to restart your Mac with just that single user account active